Pa. Giving Away Anti-Overdose Drug Naloxone During Statewide Distribution Day

 Follow KDKA-TV: Facebook | Twitter

-HARRISBURG, Pa.
-(AP/KDKA) — Pennsylvania is expanding efforts to make the anti-overdose medication naloxone available to the public with a statewide distribution day next week.
+HARRISBURG (KDKA/AP) — Pennsylvania is expanding efforts to make the anti-overdose medication naloxone available to the public with a statewide distribution day today.

 The @GovernorTomWolf Administration will provide naloxone for FREE to any Pa’ian at nearly 80 locations across PA on December 13 as part of the admin’s ongoing effort to reduce number of opioid overdoses + get people into treatment.
 Find a location → https://t.co/MFCS4ybHdG pic.twitter.com/hiSnfj2OSz